Leaders warn Africa short of funds to fight pandemic

 The Washington-based institutions finished up their spring meetings this week, rolling out a slate of financing programs directed at combating the pandemic, which World Bank President David Malpass said could undo development in poor countries.

-Africa is seen as particularly vulnerable to the disaster, which the IMF has dubbed “The Great Lockdown,” warning of the worst financial crisis since the Great Depression.
+Africa is seen as particularly vulnerable to the disaster, which the IMF has dubbed “The Great Lockdown” as it warns of the worst financial crisis since the Great Depression.

 Experts fear the continent’s notoriously weak health systems may not be able to stop the spread of COVID-19 while the combined effects of a slump in demand for minerals and tourism together with lockdowns to stem the contagion could wallop economies.